KStateMachine/kstatemachine/docs/pages/persistence.md

 val recordedEvents = machine.eventRecorder.getRecordedEvents()
 ```

 `RecordedEvents` object now is ready to be serialized.
-Currently, the library does not provide an implementation
+The library provides an implementation
-of serialization process, so it is up to user to write serialization code.
-The serialization support is planned
+of serialization process using `kotlinx.serialization` library starting from `KStateMachine` version `v0.32.0`.
-using `kotlinx.serialization` library in further `KStateMachine` versions.
+Alternatively you can use some other serialization library to serialize `RecordedEvents` object by your own.

 ## Restoring StateMachine